arangodb/docs/3.10/aql/operations-for.md

 By default, the query optimizer will consider up to 5 document attributes per FOR loop to be used as projections.
-If more than 5 attributes of a collection are accessed in a FOR loop, the optimizer will prefer to extract the full document and not use projections.
+If more than 5 attributes of a collection are accessed in a `FOR` loop, the optimizer will prefer to extract the full document and not use projections.

-The threshold value of 5 attributes is arbitrary and can be adjusted since ArangoDB 3.9.1 by using the `maxProjections` hint.
+The threshold value of 5 attributes is arbitrary and can be adjusted by using the `maxProjections` hint.
 The default value for `maxProjections` is `5`, which is compatible with the previously hard-coded default value.